valentinkm/AdversarialSimulation/LK/README.md

 #### Reproducing the results analysis (only)

 In the simulation, the calculation of confidence intervals was off for all studies.
 Thus, the raw results had to be reprocessed, for the calculations to be correct.
 This is explained in detail in the results.pdf file.
+If you want to reproduce this postprocessing as well, start with the first step.
+Otherwise, you can jump to step 2.

 1. Run the postprocess_results.R file.

 2. Run the results.qmd file.

-3. For reproduction of the final pdf with quarto, make sure quarto is installed and run Render in the results.qmd file.
+3. For reproduction of the final pdf with quarto, run Render in the top panel of Rstudio in the results.qmd file.

 #### Reproducing my thesis document (only)

 1. Run the thesis.qmd file

-2. For reproduction of the final pdf with quarto, make sure quarto is installed and run Render in the thesis.qmd file.
+2. For reproduction of the final pdf with quarto, run Render in the top panel of Rstudio in the thesis.qmd file.

 #### Reproducing my simulation protocol (only)

 1. Run the simulation_protocol.qmd file

-2. For reproduction of the final pdf with quarto, make sure quarto is installed and run Render in the simulation_protocol.qmd file.
+2. For reproduction of the final pdf with quarto, run Render in the top panel of Rstudio in the simulation_protocol.qmd file.